 In May 2017, the FASB issued Accounting Standard Update ("ASU") 2017-09, Compensation - Stock Compensation (Topic 718): Scope of Modification Accounting, ASU 2017-09, which provides guidance about which changes to the terms or conditions of a share-based payment award require an entity to apply modification accounting in Topic 718.
 Per ASU 2017-9, an entity should account for the effects of a modification unless all the following are met: (1) the fair value (or calculated value or intrinsic value, if such an alternative measurement method is used) of the modified award is the same as the fair value (or calculated value or intrinsic value, if such an alternative measurement method is used) of the original award is modified.
-If the modification does not affect any of the inputs to the valuation technique that the entity uses to value the award, the entity is not required to estimate the value immediately before and after the modification, (2) the vesting conditions of the modified award are the same as the vesting conditions of the original award immediately before the original award is modified, and (3) the classification of the modified award as an equity instrument or a liability instrument is the same as the classification of the original award immediately before the original award is modified.
-The current disclosure requirements in Topic 718 apply regardless of whether an entity is required to apply modification accounting under the amendments in ASU 2017-9.
+If the modification does not affect any of the inputs to the valuation technique that the entity uses to value the award, the entity is not required to estimate the value immediately before the original award is modified, and (3) the classification of the modified award as an equity instrument or a liability instrument is the same as the classification of the original award is modified to apply modification accounting under the amendments in ASU 2017-9.
 ASU 2017-9 is effective for public business entities for reporting periods for which financial statements have not yet been made available for issuance.
 The amendments in this ASU should be applied prospectively to an award modified on or after the adoption date.
 The adoption of ASU 2017-9 is not expected to have a material impact on the Company's financial statements or related disclosures.